Samsung Plans To Upgrade Its phones’ Batteries

 There is information from renowned leaker Jukanlosreve that Samsung also wants to start using silicone-carbon batteries as from next year.

-The silicone-carbon batteries have a significantly higher density than the lithium-ion cells that Koreans are now using in their Galaxy cellphones.
+The silicone-carbon batteries have a significantly higher density than the lithium-ion cells.
+The lithium-ion cells is what Koreans are now using in their Galaxy cellphones.

 With the silicone-carbon technology, the same volume or size of battery may hold as high as 15 percent more energy than a conventional battery.
 Information regarding the S26 models’ anticipated battery capacity is presently unavailable.

-Nevertheless, if you manage to increase the capacities of Samsung’s current devices by 15%, what you will get is 4,600 mAh for the Galaxy S26, 5,635 mAh for the S26 Plus, and 5,700 mAh for the S26 Ultra.
+Nevertheless, if you manage to increase the capacities of Samsung’s current devices by 15%, what you will get is 4,600 mAh for the Galaxy S26.
+For the S26 Plus, you will get 5,635 mAh and 5,700 mAh for the S26 Ultra.

-If you assume that the chips used in future cell phones will be even more efficient than the SoCs currently installed, the devices’ running (on battery) time would increase even more.
+It expected that the chips used in future cell phones will be even more efficient than the SoCs currently installed.
+This implies that devices’ running (on battery) time would increase even more.
 Yet, these figures still don’t quite match the numbers of Samsung’s Chinese competition.

 Presenting The S25 Series